segmentio/segment-docs/src/segment-app/iam/sso.md

 ## Require SSO.

 For most customers we recommend requiring SSO for all users.
-If you do not require SSO, users will still be able to log in with a username and password.
-If some members cannot log in via SSO, we also support SSO exceptions.
+If you do not require SSO, users can still log in with a username and password.
+If some members cannot log in using SSO, Segment also supports SSO exceptions.

 These options are off by default, but configurable on the "Advanced Settings" page.